Two Frances on one street in "lazy" tyre worker town

 With the stench of rubber fumes thick in the air on a freezing afternoon, Goodyear workers finishing an overnight shift said they backed the CGT's position, with reservations.

-"I think they were right overall," said Thierry, 42, who works on a moulding station and does not belong to a union.
+"I think they were right overall," said Thierry, 42, who works on a molding station and does not belong to a union.

 "But I don't understand why they rejected the voluntary redundancy plan last year; I would have earned 80,000 euros and could have started job training."